 You will need a balanced fertilizer NPK 15.15.15 or NPK 20.20.20 as basal application at planting between 30 – 50g per planting hole.
 Potassium based fertilizer with minimum 46% Potassium (K) at flower initiation, and calcium based fertilizer at the same time.
 The rate and frequency of application depends on the fertilizer type available.

 Weed Control: Weed can be counter-productive if not properly managed in cucumber farm.
 Hand weeding

 Diseases and Pests control: You don’t wait for diseases and pests to occur before you start applying necessary treatments.
 Prevention is better than cure.
-Fungicide and Insecticide are needed to be sprayed on cucumber at programmed intervals.
+Fungicides and Insecticides are needed to be sprayed on cucumber at programmed intervals.
 Neem cake can be applied during planting to address Nematodes infections, Wilting and other soil-borne diseases.
 Neem cake serves as both pesticides and fertilizer.
-The use of Biofungicide (Trichoderma), Botanical Pesticide (Neem oil), Bioinsecticide (Pseudomonas) and Liquid fertilizer (Seaweed Extract) has given good result in Organic farming, IPM based farming and greenhouse farming.
+The use of Biofungicide (Trichoderma, Pseudomonas), Botanical Pesticide (Neem oil, Pongam oil), Bioinsecticide (Beauveria) and Liquid fertilizer (Amino acid, Seaweeds the Extract) has given good result in Organic farming, IPM based farming and greenhouse farming.

 Staking and Pruning: Staking and pruning are very important in cucumber production and benefits are numerous.
 Staking provides support for growing cucumbers and prevents the fruits from touching the ground where which it can be attacked by pests and diseases.
 Pruning also prevents the fruits from touching the ground and promotes bigger fruits.
 Pruning is usually done at early stage before fruiting.